ktoso/scala-types-of-types/_includes/all.md

 **Self Types** are used in order to "require" that, if another class uses this trait, it should also provide implementation of whatever it is that you're requireing.

-Let's look at an example where a service, requires some Module, which provides other services.
+Let's look at an example where a service requires some Module which provides other services.
 We can state this using the following Self Type Annotation:

 ```
+trait Module {
+  lazy val serviceInModule = new ServiceInModule
+}

 trait Service {
   this: Module =>